unbxd/search-JS-library/docs/Events.md

     /** Custom code here */
 }
 ```

 {: .note }
-> Note: All data related to payload or browser url is already calculated **before** firing this event.
+> All data related to payload or browser url is already calculated **before** firing this event.

 ---
 ## AFTER_API_CALL